-As a specialist in Indian and Himalayan Art at Sotheby’s New York (2010-2018) Jacqueline traveled the globe working on extraordinary private collections including the Richard R. and Magdalena Ernst Collection of Himalayan Art, the Tamashige Tibet Collection, the Nyingje Lam Collection, and the Leo S. Figiel, M.D.
+As a specialist in Indian, Himalayan and Southeast Asian Works of Art at Sotheby’s New York (2010-2018), Jacqueline traveled the globe working on extraordinary private collections including the Richard R. and Magdalena Ernst Collection of Himalayan Art, the Tamashige Tibet Collection, the Nyingje Lam Collection, and the Leo S. Figiel, M.D.
 Collection of Indian Folk Bronzes; as well as landmark selling exhibitions including Footsteps of the Buddha, and deacquisitions from renowned cultural institutions including the Cleveland Museum of Art.

-As the Head of Department of Indian and Himalayan Art at Christie’s New York (2018-2020) Jacqueline helped bring to market esteemed private collections including the Estate of Baroness Eva Bessenyey; the James and Marilyn Alsdorf Collection of Himalayan Art; and Gandharan Masterpieces from a Private Japanese Collection.
+As the Head of Department of Indian, Himalayan and Southeast Asian Works of Art at Christie’s New York (2018-2020), Jacqueline helped bring to market esteemed private collections including the Estate of Baroness Eva Bessenyey; the James and Marilyn Alsdorf Collection of Himalayan Art; and Gandharan Masterpieces from a Private Japanese Collection.

-Prior to this, Jacqueline spent formative years in South Asia, leading adventure-based study abroad programs for university and gap-year students throughout India, Nepal, China and the Tibetan Autonomous Region, and has traveled extensively throughout these regions.
-She holds an MA in Indo-Tibetan Buddhist Studies with a concentration in Tibetan and Sanskrit Translation from Naropa University (2007), and a BA in Religion and Asian Studies from the University of Vermont (2001).
+Prior to her auction career, Jacqueline Dennis Subhash spent formative years in South and East Asia, leading adventure-based study abroad programs for university and gap-year students throughout India, Nepal, China and the Tibetan Autonomous Region, and traveling extensively throughout the pan-Himalayan region.
+Jacqueline holds an MA in Indo-Tibetan Buddhist Studies with a concentration in Tibetan and Sanskrit Translation from Naropa University (2007), and a BA in Religion and Asian Studies from the University of Vermont (2001).
 She also completed a year of undergraduate work in Tibetan Studies in Kathmandu, Nepal through Tribhuvan University and the University of Wisconsin-Madison (1999), during which time she began her lifelong study of the colloquial Tibetan language.

 EDUCATION